 trail of an Edwardian traveller in Kosovo (2013) and The Rubbish-Picker's Wife; an unlikely friendship in Kosovo (2015).
 She is the co-founder of The Ideas Partnership, a charity working with volunteers to address education challenges in Kosovo, and particularly to support the excluded Roma and Ashkali community of rubbish-pickers.

-James Cullen is a Social Entrepreneur who has a passion for both motivational speech and for
+A social entrepreneur who has a passion for both motivational speech and for sport development

 Jason Hart is an anthropologist who lectures on international development at the University of Bath.
 His work over the last 20 years has focussed on refugee and war-affected children, attending particularly to the forms of support provided by aid organisations.